pawaryogesh1989/WordPress-Empty-Categories-In-Widgets/show-empty-categories/readme.txt

 * Shows Empty Categories In Widgets.

 == Changelog ==

+= 2.2.0 =
+* Compatibility changes to make it work with latest WordPress version

 = 2.1.0 =
 * Compatibility changes to make it work with latest WordPress version.